 \N

-regex for “not a newline”each
+regex for “not a newline”

-on arrayswhen
+on arrays

-as a statement modifierdelete local
+as a statement modifier

 - Perl 5.14